herzbube/fuego-on-ios/README.md

 ## Recipes

-##### Build Fuego for Mac OS X
+##### Build Fuego for macOS

-Assuming you have Boost installed somewhere locally (e.g. through Fink, MacPorts or Homebrew), you can run these commands to build and run Fuego for Mac OS X:
+Assuming you have Boost installed somewhere locally (e.g. through Homebrew, MacPorts or Fink), you can run these commands to build and run Fuego for macOS:

     cd /path/to/fuego-on-ios

+    # You may need to install the "autoconf" and "autotools" packages (e.g. through
+    # Homebrew, MacPorts or Fink) first.
     autoreconf -i

+    # Use this if Boost can be found in a standard location, e.g. /usr/local.
-    ./configure --prefix $(pwd)/macosx
+    ./configure --prefix $(pwd)/macos

+    # Alternatively, use this command (adjust the Homebrew example path first)
+    # if Boost is located in a non-standard location.
+    ./configure --prefix="$(pwd)/fuego-macos" --with-boost=/opt/homebrew

     make
     make install
-    ./macosx/bin/fuego
+    ./macos/bin/fuego

 Such a build may be useful to test patches on the command line.